Is there a need for financial coaching?

 Financial Coaching defined

-A financial coaching engagement is a confidential, judgement-free relationship with a personal finance expert who will help clients clearly understand their current financial situation.
-The coach will help the client clarify their goals, suggest changes as needed, and develop a plan to align client-specific priorities with a financial plan to achieve financial freedom.
+What is financial coaching?
+Financial coaching is a confidential, judgement-free relationship with a personal finance expert to help address current and immediate issues, then proactively map out actions needed to accomplish future financial goals.
+The coach will help the client clarify their goals, suggest changes as needed, and assist in aligning client-specific priorities with a financial plan to achieve major life goals.

 You may have heard the term “money coach”, which some people use interchangeably with financial coach.
 In most cases a money coach is a more specific role – dealing exclusively with handling money.
 A financial coach certainly helps with money but also provides coaching on career, estate planning, insurance, and other related topics.